Coexistence of Dirac Fermions and Magnons in a Layered Two-Dimensional Semiquinoid Metal-Organic Framework: Results and Discussion

-The magnetic ground state is obtained for each transition-metal within the DMRG, along with the resulting phase diagram for Eq.~(\ref{eq:Hnn}) overlaid in panels (b) and (c) of Fig.~\ref{fig:mag_exchange_values}.
-Note the indicated phase boundaries are for the various transition-metals with $\braket{S}=1$ and cannot facilitate direct comparison between species since $\braket{S}$ is not necessarily equivalent.
-Vanadium exhibits a zig-zag AFM ground state in close proximity to a double zig-zag, incommensurate spin spiral, and FM phase transition.
+The magnetic ground state of [M$_{2}$L$_{3}$]$^{2-}$ MOF for each transition metal is determined by solving for the ground state of the next-next-nearest neighbor Heisenberg model [Eq.~(\ref{eq:Hnn})] within the DMRG.
+The resulting magnetic ground state for each transition metal is indicated in Fig.~\ref{fig:mag_exchange_values}(b) and (c).
+Note the indicated phase boundaries are for the various transition-metals with $\braket{S}=1$ and does not facilitate direct comparison between species since $\braket{S}$ is not necessarily equivalent.
+We find every transition-metal ion to be in the {\it high} spin state, with spin quantum numbers $S = 1/2$ for Cu, $S = 1$ for V and Ni, $S = 3/2$ for Cr, Mn, and Co, and $S = 2$ for Fe.
+Specifically, vanadium exhibits a zig-zag AFM ground state in close proximity to a double zig-zag, incommensurate spin spiral, and FM phase transition.
 The zig-zag AFM, FM~\cite{watanabe2022frustrated, bose2022proximate,jiang2023quantum}, and double zig-zag~\cite{jiang2023quantum} phases are also found in similar studies for $\braket{S}=1/2$, but the incommensurate spin spiral phase is absent due to enhanced quantum fluctuations for smaller $\braket{S}$.
 As the atomic number increases, the ground state alternates between FM and N\'{e}el-type AFM order up through Fe.
 For Co, Ni, and Cu the ground state settles into a robust FM order.
+Similar N\'{e}el-type AFM and FM phases are also found in other 2D magnet families including Cr$_2$(Si,Ge)$_2$Te$_6$~\cite{gong2017discovery}, and MnPS$_3$~\cite{wildes1994true}.

+Presently, there are no experimental studies investigating the magnetic properties of these 2D MOFs besides the Fe variant.
+Here, we compare our results to available experimental data on [Fe$_{2}$L$_{3}$]$^{2-}$.
+We predict a value of the magnetic moment on iron sites of 3.922$\mu_B$, which is consistent with an octahedrally coordinated High-spin Fe$^{+3}$ ion.
+This is in excellent accord with M\"{o}ssbauer spectra indicating a high-spin Fe$^{+3}$ ion, as reported by Jeon {\it et al.}~\cite{jeon20152d}.